-The role of Sherif Ali was originally intended for Horst Buchholz but he was forced to turn it down owing to his commitment to Billy Wilder's movie One, Two, Three (1961).
-Second choice Alain Delon tested successfully but suffered problems with the brown contact lenses required for the role.
-Maurice Ronet was then cast but was replaced after difficulties with his French accent and his Arabian dress (Lean complained "He looked like me walking around in drag").
+The role of Sherif Ali was originally intended for Horst Buchholz, but he was forced to turn it down owing to his commitment to Billy Wilder's One, Two, Three (1961).
+Second choice, Alain Delon, screentested successfully, but suffered problems with the brown contact lenses required for the role.
+Maurice Ronet was then cast, but was replaced after difficulties with his French accent and his Arabian dress (Sir David Lean complained "He looked like me walking around in drag").

-Property manager Eddie Fowlie coordinated the move to Spain on a large tramp steamer.
-The strangest part of the cargo was 100 stuffed camels.
+Property Manager Eddie Fowlie coordinated the move to Spain on a large tramp steamer.
+The strangest part of the cargo was one hundred stuffed camels.
 He had bought the skins from a slaughterhouse in Jordan and had them stuffed in case they were needed for battle scenes, which they were.